How To Get Rid of Eye Bags: 14 Tricks That Actually Work

 1. Try a cold compress

-One of the best baggy eye remedies is also the simplest: A cold compress.
-Simply pop a damp washcloth in the freezer for a few minutes, then put it over your eyes.
-Per Johns Hopkins Medicine, the cold can help minimize blood flow, which can temporarily alleviate swelling.
-For extra benefits, swap out the washcloth for under-eye masks (and, as cliché as it may sound, cucumbers can work, too).
+One of the best baggy eye remedies is also the simplest: a cold compress.
+Pop a damp washcloth in the freezer for a few minutes, then lay it over your eyes.
+According to Johns Hopkins Medicine, the cold helps constrict blood vessels, which can temporarily reduce swelling.
+For a boosted effect, you can swap the washcloth for chilled under-eye masks—and yes, as cliché as it sounds, cool cucumber slices can work, too.

 2. Use an eye treatment with caffeine

-When used topically, caffeine helps to restrict blood flow, temporarily making under eye bags (and dark circles) less noticeable.
-Fortunately, you don’t have to put coffee grounds on your eyes to reap these benefits.
-Instead, use an eye treatment with caffeine, like the L’Oréal Paris RevitaLift Derm Intensives 2.5% Hyaluronic Acid + Caffeine Eye Serum.
-The lightweight, hydrating formula works quickly to de-puff and brighten tired-looking eyes, while continued use over time leaves the eye area firmer, smoother, and more youthful-looking.
+When used topically, caffeine helps constrict blood vessels, which can temporarily make under-eye bags (and dark circles) less noticeable.
+Luckily, you don’t need to apply coffee grounds to get the benefits.
+Instead, reach for an eye treatment formulated with caffeine, like the L’Oréal Paris RevitaLift Derm Intensives 2.5% Hyaluronic Acid + Caffeine Eye Serum.
+The lightweight, hydrating formula works quickly to de-puff and brighten tired-looking eyes, and with continued use, it helps the eye area look firmer, smoother, and more youthful.

-For those who deal with persistent under-eye bags, lifestyle changes may help address the concern.
-Below, we’re diving into a few habits to adopt for a fresher-looking eye area.
+If you deal with persistent under-eye bags, certain lifestyle shifts may help minimize the issue over time.
+Below, we’re sharing a few simple habits that can support a fresher, more well-rested-looking eye area.

 1. Remove makeup before bed

-If you’re guilty of sleeping with your makeup on, it’s time to cut the bad habit.
-Falling asleep with your makeup on can contribute to a host of concerns, from breakouts to (you guessed it) puffiness and irritation.
-When you’re getting ready for bed, wash your face thoroughly with a gentle cleanser like the L’Oréal Paris RevitaLift Radiant Smoothing Cream Cleanser to remove makeup and other impurities.
-Follow up with your favorite face serum, eye cream, and facial moisturizer to give your skin some TLC while you snooze.
+If you’re guilty of sleeping in your makeup, it’s time to break the habit.
+Going to bed without cleansing can lead to a range of issues, from breakouts and irritation to (you guessed it) increased puffiness around the eyes.
+Before you turn in, wash your face thoroughly with a gentle cleanser, like the L’Oréal Paris RevitaLift Radiant Smoothing Cream Cleanser, to remove makeup, dirt, and excess oil.
+Then follow with your go-to face serum, eye cream, and moisturizer to give your skin some overnight TLC.

 2. Get plenty of rest

-You probably saw this one coming.
-As mentioned earlier, a lack of sleep can contribute to a tired or even aged appearance, and it’s often associated with puffiness around the eyes.
-While getting eight hours of sleep every night might not always be feasible, do your best to clock at least seven hours per night and maintain a consistent sleep schedule.
-For added eye-opening benefits, apply a targeted eye cream, like the L’Oréal Paris Age Perfect Midnight Eye Opener, before turning off the lights.
+You probably saw this one coming: a lack of sleep can make you look tired—or even older—and often leads to puffiness around the eyes.
+While getting a full eight hours every night isn’t always possible, aim for at least seven hours and try to stick to a consistent sleep schedule.
+For an extra boost, smooth on a targeted eye cream before hitting the sheets.
+We love the L’Oréal Paris Age Perfect Midnight Eye Opener, a luxe under-eye cream for eye bags, dark circles, crow’s feet, and more.

 3. Elevate your head while sleeping